Share this article with your friends

-In the second year of training, there may be an opportunity to spend time on a different kind of placement experience, still with an experienced practitioner, in a community-based context (for example in a chaplaincy context in a hospital or prison, or in a community project).
+In the second year of training, there may be an opportunity to spend time on a different kind of placement experience, still with an experienced practitioner, in a more community-based context (sometimes in a chaplaincy context in a hospital or prison, or in a community project, perhaps in your link church Circuit).
 It helps student ministers to see ministry in a wider context, not simply focused on church congregations.
 If this placement attachment happens for you, it would be arranged according to what was practical and fitted with your other responsibilities.

 As a part-time student minister you are required to give one session per week for work in a local (link) church.
-This will not normally be your home church but may be in your home Circuit.
-The expectations for this work are set and agreed in discussion with the church minister.
+This will not be your home church and not usually in your home Circuit.
+It is designed to broaden your experience of ministerial practice.
+The expectations for this work are set and agreed in discussion with your personal tutor and the church minister.
 The practice and experience gained in leading worship and preaching in the local church feed into a worship portfolio, compiled over the duration of your training.

 - Personal tutorial support and oversight

 Each student has a personal tutor with whom they meet four times a year to discuss their ministerial formation and training experience.
 At the end of the year, personal tutors, in dialogue with other Queen’s staff, prepare a report on the student’s progress which goes to the Connexional Committee with oversight of student deacons (the Ministerial Candidates and Probationers Oversight Committee & the Warden of the Methodist Diaconal Order) and student presbyters (MCPOC).